 - High-quality construction should last for years

-- Two-way locking may not be dynamic enough for some homes
+- Two-way locking may not be ideal for all homes

 - One of the most expensive cat doors on the market

-Those who want to make sure that their door doesn’t become an entry point for raccoons, feral cats, and other home invaders might consider this electronic cat door.
+Those who want to make sure that their cat door doesn’t become an entry point for raccoons, feral cats, and other home invaders might consider this electronic microchip cat flap.

-Compared to other electronic doors, this one appears to be among the most reliable and most secure.
-It’s compatible with a SureFlap RFID collar tag or your cat’s microchip.
-You can program it to recognize up to 32 pets.
-Whenever your registered cats leave the house or try to come back in, the SureFlap DualScan will scan their collar or microchip and grant access.
+Compared to other cat doors, this electromagnetic cat flap appears to be among the most reliable and most secure.
+It’s compatible with a SureFlap RFID tag on your cat’s collar or your cat’s microchip.
+You can program it to recognize up to 32 pets (it can also be used as a dog door).

 SureFlap’s great customer service is a recurring theme in customer reviews.
 No matter which model you choose, being a SureFlap customer means receiving excellent customer service.